 As discussed above, the tax profile of funds, managers and investors is driven by the particular vehicle used and the particular investment activities undertaken by it.
-Overall, government has maintained an investor and manager-friendly policy stance, with further legislative refinements aimed at facilitating internationally recognisable fund structures, including the proposed new reforms that will enable broader use of corporations and limited partnerships as collective investment vehicles.
+Overall, government has maintained an investor and manager-friendly policy stance, with further legislative refinements aimed at facilitating internationally recognisable fund structures, including proposed reforms that will enable broader use of corporations and limited partnerships as collective investment vehicles.

 Again as above, one recent area of Treasury focus has been in relation to the use of stapled investment holding structures, which are commonly used by domestic and foreign investors, particularly to access real estate and infrastructure investment opportunities.
-Existing stapled structures may access the transitional arrangements, which can apply for seven to 15 years; however, the new integrity measures will need to be taken into account in the design of new investment holding vehicles.
+Existing stapled structures and MITs investing in agriculture and residential housing may access the transitional arrangements, which can apply for seven to 15 years; however, the new integrity measures relating to cross stapled arrangements will need to be taken into account in the design of new investment holding vehicles.